hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/content/introduction.md

 ## What will be building?

 We will be building the backend of a realtime todo app.
 If you're interested in building the frontend and are new to GraphQL, head to the GraphQL tutorials for different frontend frameworks:

 Try this deployed version of the app, to see what features our backend will need to have: https://final-graphql-tutorial.netlify.com/

 ## What do I need to take this tutorial?

-Just your browser.
+Just your browser!

-However, be assured that every thing you do via the browser in this tutorial can be done via code and can be version controlled!
+However, be assured that every thing you do via the browser in this tutorial can be done via code and can be version controlled and can work with any programming language you choose on the server side.

 We've kept this course light on developer workflows and environment choices so that you can focus on the key concepts and go on to set up your favourite tools and workflows.

 ## How long will this tutorial take?
 Less than 30 mins.